 That is the fucking magic.
 That is where the ideas come from, and that is the only way to get the work done.
 The miracle is doing the work, and I plan to work until magic and miracles happen for me too.

-If you like this post heck out my weekly-ish newsletter for some existential musings on life, love, and inevitable human suffering + some interesting reads from others.
+If you like this post check out my weekly-ish newsletter for some existential musings on life, love, and inevitable human suffering + some interesting reads from others.
 Or help support what I do by sharing a cup of coffee.

 Featured image via Unsplash